WiseBot-Discord/WiseBot-Website/index.md

 - [Support!](./support)

 ## Notice!
 WiseBot is now a verified Discord bot!
-Thank you everyone! <br>
+Thank you everyone!
-For some reason, the bot isn't addable to servers, still.
-Please hold on while we contact Discord support to resolve the issue.

 ## Commands
 There are a lot of commands and the list will, hopefully keep growing.
 Below is a list of all operational (released) commands: